Respiratory viruses: Wastewater monitoring dashboard: Technical notes

 Methodology

 Scientists across the country provide wastewater monitoring data through their provincial and territorial networks.
-To detect respiratory viruses at the community or institutional level, samples are taken at a central collection point, such as wastewater treatment plants or pumping stations.
-This method only captures the presence of respiratory viruses in the community or institution.
+To detect viruses at the community or institutional level, samples are taken at a central collection point, such as wastewater treatment plants or pumping stations.
+This method only captures the presence of viruses in the community or institution.
 It can’t be used to identify single cases or households.

 Scientists use genomic sequencing to decipher the different genetic fragments of the virus found in the wastewater samples.
 Once the sequencing reaction is complete, they analyze the sequenced pieces using special software.
 These programs provide information on the variants and the relative amount of each variant detected in a wastewater sample.

-We’ve compared wastewater signal trends when the same sites are tested by both the National Microbiology Laboratory and provincial and territorial networks.
+We’ve compared wastewater signal trends when the same sites are tested by both the National Microbiology Laboratory (NML) and provincial and territorial networks.
 We found that the trends are broadly consistent across labs.
 Differences in the strength of the wastewater signals are mostly due to differences in processing methods.

 We present COVID-19, flu and RSV wastewater viral load testing as a population-weighted 7-day rolling average.
 This is because high levels on a single day don’t show the broader trend.
 Our approach helps us to understand the overall trends while giving you better information to make your own health decisions.
 Generally, we test sites twice weekly.
 Exceptions are Alberton and Winnipeg which are tested 1 and 5 times per week, respectively.

-How the EpiWeek signal is calculated
+How we calculate the EpiWeek signal for respiratory viruses

-To provide more context to COVID-19, flu, and RSV signals, we’ve developed an activity level index.
+To provide more context to COVID-19, flu and RSV signals, we’ve developed an activity level index.
 It’s based on a combination of the signal level and signal trend metrics.
 We need at least 12 months of data, excluding non-detects, to calculate the signal level and trend metrics.

 - High activity level means: